These homemade macarons are a sweet meringue-based confection made with egg white, confectioners’ sugar, castor sugar

 Mix almond flour and confectioners sugar together.
 Sift three times and set aside.

 Beat egg whites and cream of tartar with an electric beater until frothy, about 4 minutes.
 Gradually add caster sugar while continuing to beat whites.
 Beat until whites form stiff peaks, another 4 minutes.

 Add gel food coloring to achieve the desired color.
 Continue beating for an additional 4 minutes or until stiff peaks return.

 Add dry ingredients to egg whites.
 Gently fold together with a rubber or silicone spatula by folding from the sides of the pan and dragging through the middle of the batter.
 Make about 50 rotations until the batter runs smoothly from the spatula.
 Test this by “drawing” a figure 8 with the batter that runs from the tip of the spatula.
 If the figure comes out smoothly on the top of the batter in the bowl, it’s ready.

 Gently transfer batter to a decorating bag and pipe 1½ “ circles onto a baking sheet lined with parchment paper, spaced about 1” apart.
 Drawing circles on the parchment paper beforehand will help to keep the macrons uniform.

 Tap the baking sheet gently on the counter several times to bring any air bubbles to the surface of the batter.
 Use a toothpick to gently pop bubbles.

 Allow macarons to rest at room temperature for about 60 minutes or until no wet spots show and a film has formed.
 You should be able to touch the cookie gently without disturbing the batter.

-Preheat oven to 350℉.
+Preheat the oven to 300℉.
 Cook on center rack for 13-14 minutes until set but not browned.
 Allow to cool completely on the baking sheet (at least 20 minutes).